Info Center title text

 Dropdown arrow

 The pacer signs held by each pacer are color coordinated to the different color bibs.
-The Half Marathon pacers will have ORANGE signs.
-The Marathon pacers will hold PURPLE signs and the Ultra marathon pacers will hold GREEN signs.
+The Half Marathon pacers will have RED signs.
+The Marathon pacers will hold WHITE signs and the Ultra marathon pacers will hold PURPLE signs.

 Can I run with a pace group that is different from my race distance?